 Vinyl flooring can be relatively comfortable underfoot if installed over a cork or foam layer.
 In some cases, vinyl can also be purchased with a padded underlay.
 As a result, vinyl is a lot more comfortable underfoot today than it was a few decades ago.

 Hands down, carpeting will always be more comfortable and warmer underfoot than any other flooring.
 Carpeting also dampens sound throughout a home – something vinyl flooring often cannot do nearly as well.
 Though the carpet may not suit allergy sufferers, its fibers hold onto dust and several allergens.

 This is far more durable than carpets and is an excellent choice for high-traffic rooms.
 If a good quality product is purchased and maintained according to the manufacturer’s instructions, vinyl flooring can last over 20 years.

 If correctly maintained, carpeting can be durable.
 However, its ability to stain renders it less durable than vinyl flooring.
 Nylon carpeting is one of the better choices for areas with a lot of foot traffic.

 In many cases, vinyl flooring will cost less to install than carpeting.
 Expect to pay anywhere from $2 to $12 per square foot, depending on your chosen product quality.
 Luxury vinyl tiles may cost more, though.

-When shopping for carpeting, you can expect to pay anywhere from $3 to as much as $25 per square foot for higher quality products.
+When shopping for carpeting, you can expect to pay anywhere from $3 to as much as $25 per square foot for higher-quality products.
 The main factor affecting the cost is the type of carpeting chosen.

-Although vinyl flooring may be cheaper to purchase initially, it may not always last as long as some types of carpeting.
+Although vinyl flooring may be cheaper initially, it may not always last as long as some types of carpeting.
 However, in most cases, the cost of vinyl flooring or carpets will depend on the style, color,